Your current path:

 Table of contents

-We all have to.
-That is not a great insight.
-Whether at home, on the move or at work, what needs to go out must go out.
+We all have to go through it.
+That’s not a big realization.
+Whether at home, on the road or at work, what needs to go out, needs to go out.
 Accordingly, toilet breaks at work are not uncommon.
-But what about recording working hours?
+But what about recording working time?
 After all, it’s not exactly productive working time that you spend on the toilet.
-So should this be considered break time?
+So should it be considered break time?

 The legal regulations for toilet breaks

-Basically, the discussion has been going on for ages: Are toilet visits still working time or are they already breaks?
-And if it’s still working time, how long can you spend in the toilet before it becomes a break?
+Basically, the discussion has been going on for ages: Are trips to the toilet still working time or are they already breaks?
+And if it is still working time, how long can you spend on the toilet before it becomes a break?

 In fact, there are no clear answers to these questions.
 Not even labor law itself has a clear regulation for this.
-According to the trade regulations, toilet visits are neither working time nor break time.
+According to the trade regulations, going to the toilet is neither working time nor break time.

 A definition is therefore fundamentally difficult.
-It is clear that going to the toilet is a basic need and therefore does not constitute a breach of work obligations.
+What is clear is that going to the toilet is a basic need and therefore does not constitute a breach of work obligations.

 It’s the same with drinking.
 If you take a sip of water, you don’t have to take an extra break.

 Due to personal rights, such short breaks may not be contractually prohibited or otherwise regulated.
-They are simply part of it.
+They are simply part of the job.

 However, as toilet time is not working time, accident protection does not apply here.
 An accident in the toilet is therefore not an accident at work.
 In theory, of course, not much should go wrong, but you never know.